samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Inputs:

-- `key`: the key from the Balloon algorithm.
+- `key`: the key from the BKDF algorithm.
-- `spaceCost`: the space cost provided to the Balloon algorithm.
+- `spaceCost`: the space cost provided to the BKDF algorithm.
-- `timeCost`: the time cost provided to the Balloon algorithm.
+- `timeCost`: the time cost provided to the BKDF algorithm.
-- `parallelism`: the parallelism provided to the Balloon algorithm.
+- `parallelism`: the parallelism provided to the BKDF algorithm.
-- `iteration`: the parallelism loop iteration from the Balloon algorithm.
+- `iteration`: the parallelism loop iteration from the BKDF algorithm.

 Outputs: